AsahiLinux/docs/HW:APCIe.md

 ## Tunables

+The following set of tunables operate on config space of the per-port PCIe bridge devices.

 ### pcie-rc-tunables
 On the 2020 M1 mini, this set of register writes modifies some bits on standardized capability structures as well as some other registers.
 | register | capability | effect |